joshuadahlunr/cs480dahl/PA9/README.md

 ## Operation
-You can use WASD to move the cube around.
-Holding right click will let you rotate the camera.
-Try to keep the ball from flying off into space.
+- WASD to move the sphere around.
+Holding right click will let you rotate the camera
+- Spacebar toggles between per fragment and per vertex shaders
+- GUI interface to control spotlight settings

 # Dependencies, Building, and Running